therandomstring/syslog-ng/tests/fuzzing/Readme.md

             - CMakeLists.txt (add your folder)
             - Makefile.am (add your folder)
 ```

+Your test folder should have the same name as your testcase for integration with the test environment.

 In addition to the corpora and fuzz targets, you also have to specify your CMake or automake target (either or both).
 You must also add your folder to the test level CMake or automake makefile (depending on your build environment).